akrumel/react-editmask/README.md

 See the stackoverflow question on this topic for a [detailed analysis](http://stackoverflow.com/a/5917250).
 The short answer is: (:?^|\s)(?=.)((?:0|(?:[1-9](?:\d*|\d{0,2}(?:,\d{3})*)))?(?:\.\d*[1-9])?)(?!\S).

-This problem is handled through `preprocess` and `postprocess` function properties.
-The function have the following signatures:
+This problem is handled through `preprocess` and `postprocess` properties.
+The properties are functions and have the following signatures:

 - `preprocess` : `(value, config) => value`
 - `postprocess` : `(config) => value`